-WWE News: WWE NXT Star Samoa Joe Set For ‘Monster Push’ On Main Roster Heading Into WrestleMania 33
+WWE News: WWE NXT Star Samoa Joe Set For ‘Monster Push’ On Main Roster Heading Into ‘WrestleMania 33’

 Triple H has been very cautious with the WWE NXT talent that heads to the main roster.
 He has pushed for all new talent to have a storyline ready to go on day one.
 This did not seem to happen with Apollo Crews and Baron Corbin when they first arrived, but it did occur with Finn Balor and Bayley when they showed up.
 Possibly the two biggest NXT products ever, WWE wanted to make sure they were both used well.
 Sadly Balor got hurt early into his initial run and Bayley came in during the Sasha Banks and Charlotte Flair rivalry.

-Initially the plans were good for both however, and Bayley at least has stayed close to the WWE Women’s Title picture since her debut.
+Initially, the plans were good for both, however, and Bayley at least has stayed close to the WWE Women’s Title picture since her debut.
 Triple H is a big fan of Samoa Joe, and that clearly means he would not want to see Samoa Joe go to the main roster on WWE RAW or SmackDown Live only to have no storyline or direction when he absolutely killed it on the WWE NXT brand.

 It makes complete sense that WWE wants to possibly have Samoa Joe go on a huge run the moment he arrives.
 If he can do so and make a huge impression on day one, he can start to take on a role that WWE desperately needs to fill.
 The need for a monster heel that is athletic and able to work with anyone is by no means filled on WWE RAW.
 If he went there, he could be a huge help to the roster.
 However, there is a theory that he could be better used on SmackDown Live.